3 Ingredient Peanut Butter Oatmeal Balls

 This post contains affiliate links.
 Read the full disclosure here.

-Whether you’re low on ingredients or just looking for a healthy, kid-friendly snack or dessert that comes together in minutes, you’re going to love these peanut butter oatmeal balls!
+Whether you’re low on ingredients or just looking for an easy kid-friendly snack or dessert that comes together in minutes, you’re going to love these peanut butter oatmeal balls!
 I like to make these every week so that I can just grab one whenever I’m snacky.

 Why You’ll Love These 3 Ingredient Peanut Butter Oatmeal Balls

-- They are gluten free (be sure to use certified gluten free oats), dairy free, refined sugar free, and egg free.
+- They are gluten free (be sure to use certified gluten free oats), dairy free, and egg free.
 You could even replace the peanut butter with another nut butter if you have a peanut allergy.

 - With just 3 ingredients, one bowl, and a few minutes of prep, this recipe literally couldn’t be easier!

-- These peanut butter bites are a great healthy “dessert” or snack for picky eaters.
+- These peanut butter bites are a great dessert or snack for picky eaters.
 I have a picky eater at home and he ate about 10 of these in a day the last time I made them.

 Ingredients Needed